Recipe Overview

 This vegetable curry recipe is kind of a marriage between Thai and Indian curries.
 I associate the inclusion of cauliflower, sweet potatoes, and chickpeas more with Indian dishes but the creamy coconut milk sauce is definitely Thai influenced.
 Maybe you could say it’s a good example of fusion cuisine.

-While I’m not going to give up take out from my favorite Thai restaurant (I love you, Thai Chef!), this vegetarian curry definitely is a healthier alternative.
-Try it tonight — I think you’ll love it.
+I think you’re going to love this curry!
 Be sure to try my butternut squash curry, too, another vegetarian curry that’s so good.

 About This Curry Recipe